-- Review of BMP: The Recycling Committee and staff participated in all three events.
-The public can provide comments about the MS4 program and associated programs as needed.
+- Review of BMP: The Recycling Committee and staff participated in all events that were not canceled by Covid-19.
+The public can provide comments about the MS4 program and associated programs as needed through the website.
 Along with receiving extra information about each program.
-Flyers and brochures were also provided. - Program Plan Revisions: Program Plan revisions were not necessary at this time.
+Flyers and brochures were also provided when applicable. - Program Plan Revisions: Program Plan revisions were not necessary at this time.